projectacrn/acrn-hypervisor/doc/tutorials/using_ubuntu_as_sos.rst

    the Ubuntu Desktop and you can now log in (as before).

    .. note::
-       if you are not seeing Grub menu after reboot system, you may go into a wrong boot entry you may need to select “ACRN Hypervisor” manually by entering the EFI firmware at boot (using :kbd:`F10`)
+       If you don't see the Grub menu after rebooting the system (and you're not booting into the ACRN hypervisor), you'll need to enter the EFI firmware at boot (using :kbd:`F10`) and manually select ``ACRN Hypervisor``.

    .. note::
-        for the first time reboot after install ACRN, you may see Black Screen after boot up succusfully don't worry about that, this is known issue becaue of fb mode is disabled, wait a moment the Ubuntu desktop will be displayed
+       If you see a black screen on the first-time reboot after installing the ACRN Hypervisor, wait a few moments and the Ubuntu desktop will be displayed.

    To check if the hypervisor is effectively running, check ``dmesg``.
 The typical output of a successful installation will look like this: